Sdagomez/aws-bootcamp-cruddur-2023/journal/week0.md

 ![Image of The Budget Alarm I Created](assets/budget.png)

 ### Create billing alarms
-Adjunto prueba de como configure la alarma siguiendo los pasos enseñados por Chirag Nayyar en su video tutorial
+Attached proof of how to set the alarm following the steps taught by Chirag Nayyar in his video tutorial
 ![Billing alarm](assets/Alarm.png)